dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 HTML escaping and XSS challenges.
 Also if the HTML is being processed in any kind of more powerful environment which outputs something other than pure text (ex.
-Angular), then you can't just shove arbitrary elements into strings without breaking other parts of your application.
+Angular), then you can't just shove arbitrary elements into strings without breaking other parts of your toolchain.

 ## How Could we Fix This?